MCV has supported research for over 20 years; our completed projects reflect this body of work.

 Independent evaluations show that the research and development we have supported is substantial, with high benefit-to-cost ratios.
 For each dollar spent, there has been a return of over $6.60.

-As a result of this evaluation, our strategy for 2010–2013 is to invest in the following 4 areas:
+Our 2016–20 strategy is to invest in the following 4 areas:

 1. Climate forecasting research

-2. Climate forecasting development and services
+2. Climate forecasting services

-3. Climate risk management for agriculture
+3. Climate risk management tools for agriculture

-4. Climate knowledge, adoption and communication
+4. Climate knowledge and communication